achen1296/Apple-Music-Editor/README.md

 Seems completely understood: X

 "Apple ? playlist item"?

+One [lpma](#lpma-playlist) can have many ipfa grandchilldren.
+This is the only [boma](#boma-binary-object) subtype where this is possible — in all other cases, the boma subtype is different from all other siblings.

 | Offset | Length | Meaning                                             | Examples Value(s)                         |
 | ------ | ------ | --------------------------------------------------- | ----------------------------------------- |